Exactly How to Answer the Rudest Wedding Questions

 "Your engagement is too long."

 Translation: Any engagement over a year might seem excessive to some, but it takes a lot of time to pull everything together.
+(Psst: The average length of an engagement was over a year in 2019.)
 Plus, that little thing called life can sometimes get in the way.
 The person's comment may actually just be out of surprise, not ill will.

 What to Say: You have a few acceptable options.
-You could explain that the best wedding vendors are booked more than a year in advance.
-Say you're extending the engagement to save more money.
-Or tell them you have something you want to accomplish (finish your degree, settle into a new job) before you take another big step and make your marriage official.
+You could explain the best wedding vendors are booked more than a year in advance or, if you feel comfortable sharing, you can disclose how you're extending the engagement to save money.
+Perhaps you might tell them you have something you want to accomplish (finish your degree, settle into a new job) before you take another big step and make your marriage official.
+Remember: Whatever feels comfortable with you for an extended engagement ultimately has very little impact on your guests.

 "Your engagement is too short."

 Translation: While you and your fiancé have probably discussed getting engaged for a while, the news might be a shock to some.
 The person who says this probably doubts you'll have enough time to process your decision and plan a nice wedding.

 What to Say: Reassure them that, although your engagement is brief, you set the wedding planning wheels in motion well before getting engaged.
 Be calm—if you seem too swept up in the excitement of the proposal, it supports the idea that you're rushing things.

 "Is that really the ring you wanted?"